 Invoices for Customs

 A commercial invoice serves as the basis for the customs declaration in the destination country.
-For customs, the required information includes:
+For customs, it should include:

 Other useful information to include on your commercial invoices for international shipping

-Helpful information regarding values used in a commercial invoice:
+Helpful information regarding values in a commercial invoice:

 In general, it important to note that more details on the invoice for customs helps facilitate customs clearance.

-• Most customs authorities consider the actual value of the shipment plus shipping and insurance as the value for duty.
-This is referred to as the CIF value (cost + insurance + freight).
+- Most customs authorities consider the actual value of the shipment plus shipping and insurance as the value for duty.
+This is the CIF value (cost + insurance + freight).
 It is best to note the term "CIF value" when applicable

 Where do you find a commercial invoice?

-Generally, it is more important to focus on the required data.
-Usually, the format is not as important.
+Generally, it is more important to focus on the necessary data.
+Usually, the format is less important.
 A specific country you are exporting may have specific template.
 In addition, all carrier shipping systems include invoice preparation.
 See link below the the Canadian Commercial Invoice.

 You can also ask a customs broker or export specialist to assist you with assigning proper HS codes.
-Identifying this code can be difficult for less experienced exporters.
+Identifying this code can be difficult.
 Read more about HS codes.

 Canada Customs Invoice

-Many companies shipping towards into Canada use a Canadian Customs Invoice (often referred to as CCI) for the declaration to customs.
-The Canadian Customs Invoice was designed by the government for shipping goods abroad.
+Many companies shipping towards into Canada use a Canadian Customs Invoice or CCI.
+The Canadian Customs Invoice is useful for shipping goods to and from Canada.
 Although a Canada Customs Invoice differs from a commercial invoice, they share the key data points.

 Here is a link for a Canadian Customs Invoice